SitePen/dgrid/doc/usage/Limitations.md

 ## Column Definitions: Coexistence of formatter and renderCell

-The default `renderCell` logic, as well as the logic within the `editor` and `tree` column plugins, is specifically written in such a way as to honor any `formatter` that is defined on the column definition.
+The default `renderCell` logic is specifically written in such a way as to honor any `formatter` that is defined on the column definition.

 If a custom `renderCell` function is specified, however, it will override the